cabol/nebulex/guides/getting-started.md

   ]
 ```

-And remember to add the new cache `Blog.PartitionedCache` to ypur application's
+And remember to add the new cache `Blog.PartitionedCache` to your application's
 supervision tree (such as we did it previously):

 ```elixir